Rice Sector at a Glance

 Prior to milling, rough rice may be parboiled, a process of soaking the rice in water and steaming it under intense pressure.
 Parboiling makes the rice less likely to break during milling and pushes nutrients from the bran layer into the kernel.
 Parboiled rice typically sells at a premium compared to regular milled rice.

-Long-term growth in rice use in the United States is partly a result of the Nation’s changing ethnic composition, with high per capita rice-consuming groups increasing their shares of the U.S. population.
+Long-term growth in rice use in the United States is partly a result of the United States changing ethnic composition, with high per capita rice-consuming groups increasing their shares of the U.S. population.
 Rising demand for gluten-free and continued introduction of new rice-based products have also contributed to growth in domestic use.
 Domestic uses of rice include food for human consumption (both direct food use and processed foods), beer, and pet food.

 In most other countries, increases in rice consumption can largely be attributed to population growth, especially in countries where rice is a staple food item—primarily in Asia and much of Latin America.
 In Sub-Saharan Africa, both strong population growth and rising per capita use are boosting total rice consumption.
-Globally, however, per capita rice consumption has been decreasing as countries have become more developed and their populations have begun to eat more meat and fewer staple grains.
+However, global per capita rice consumption has been decreasing as countries have become more developed and their populations have begun to eat more meat and fewer staple grains.

 For additional discussion, see The Rice Market in South Korea and Haiti's U.S. Rice Imports.